Allen-Tildesley/examples/python_examples/GUIDE.md

 at the top of each source file.
 On many systems,
 this will allow the files to be run directly by typing their name;
-otherwise it will be necessary to type `python3 example.py`, or just `python example.py`, depending on your particular installation of Python.
+otherwise it will be necessary to type, for example, `python3 t_tensor.py`, or just `python t_tensor.py`, depending on your particular installation of Python.
 The examples _will not work_ with Python 2!
 They have been tested with Python 3.6.0.